 International agreements, or "conventional law," refer to treaties or other agreements that are negotiated between or among states.
 Treaties are like contracts between states: according to their specific terms, they create obligations for the states that sign onto them.
-Rules for the interpretation of treaties are set out in the Vienna Convention on the Law of Treaties, which is a codification of the customary law regarding the interpretation of treaties remain uncodified.
+Rules for the interpretation of treaties are set out in the Vienna Convention on the Law of Treaties, which is a codification of the customary law regarding the interpretation of treaties.
+Some rules for interpreting treaties remain uncodified.